larusba/vector-lib-benchmark-test/README.md

 - **High `beamWidth`**: Provides a more exhaustive search, improving accuracy at the cost of higher computational demands.
 - **Low `beamWidth`**: Reduces memory and computation needs, though it may decrease retrieval accuracy.

-#### `scalarQuantization`
-An optional optimization for reducing memory consumption by quantizing (compressing) vector data.
-This approach maps floating-point vector components to integer values.

-- **Pros**: Saves memory by reducing vector precision.
-- **Cons**: May slightly impact retrieval accuracy based on the level of quantization applied.

-#### `numThreads`
-Determines the number of threads used for indexing and searching, allowing for parallel processing.

-- **High `numThreads`**: Leverages multi-threading for faster indexing and querying on multi-core systems.
-However, setting this value too high can result in diminishing returns or slowdowns from context switching overhead.

 #### `forceMerge`
 Enables Lucene’s force merge process, which reduces the number of index segments by merging them into fewer or a single segment.